agda/agda/doc/user-manual/language/cubical.lagda.rst

   partialBool i (i = i0) = true
   partialBool i (i = i1) = false

-The term ``partialBool`` should be thought of a boolean with different values when ``(i = i0)`` and ``(i = i1)``.
+The term ``partialBool i`` should be thought of a boolean with different values when ``(i = i0)`` and ``(i = i1)``.
 Terms of type ``Partial φ A`` can also be introduced using a :ref:`pattern-lambda`.